Frequently asked Questions & Answers

 How busy are you currently, and over the next 12 months?

-The present workload in the office has not been overly busy- we have a couple projects in the design phase presently, at various stages of completion.
-While there may be an opportunity for your project to fit into our upcoming workload, the specifics of the project, and flexibility in your schedule, will determine when and whether we can take on the additional work.
+The workload in the office is always changing, so the addition of new projects will depend on how full our schedule is.
+We generally have at least a couple projects in the design phase at any one time, and a couple other projects at varying stages of completion.
+Because every project has design review periods and other delays, we use those down times to alternate between projects.
+When there is the occasional schedule conflict, we just have to work extra hours to get it all done.
+In determining how your project will fit into our upcoming workload, the specifics of the project, and flexibility in your schedule, will be factored into if and how we can take on the additional work.
 We are careful to plan ahead so that no project or client is underserved because a workload is heavier than the office can reasonably handle.
+Even if we are currently busy we can often take on new work if your schedule has some flexibility.
+So please email or give a call to find out if we can help you!

 What makes you different from other architects?

 We feel that our design talents extend beyond the making of beautiful spaces, to an ability to innovate under constraints, and translate seemingly conflicting client needs into an efficient, functioning plan.
 Unfortunately, it seems to be the exception to find an architect who listens to the client’s specific ideas for the project, and for the more subtle inferences to how they actually live in their home.
-Unlike designers who would rather their clients stayed clear of their artistic creation, we welcome client involvement.
+Unlike some other architects and designers who prefer their clients ‘stay clear’ of their artistic creation, we welcome client involvement.
 We enjoy- and seem to be best at- design challenges that bring many different issues and ideas into a clear and comprehensive whole

 What is your fee structure, and what is it based on?

 Because each client and project is unique, we tend to customize the fees for each project.
 We adjust the scope of our services to meet budget restraints and to accommodate the level of personal service desired by the particular client.
-Both industry standards and our past experience have shown standard full service fees for renovation/ addition projects can range broadly from 8 to 15% of the construction cost.
-New construction is generally a 1-2% less than renovations.
-Both are based on the design complexity and level of detail required.
+Both industry standards and our past experience have shown standard full service fees for renovation/ addition projects can range broadly from 10 to 15% of the construction cost.
+New construction is generally 8 to 12%, (cost is often less than renovations, because new projects are typically less complex).
+The design complexity and level of detail required determine where in the range your project might cost.

 Our position as a small firm with lower overhead expenses allows us to offer more reasonable fees than some of the larger design firms.
 While we strive to keep our fees low, we feel it is important to provide our clients a sound and attentive service, and require a minimum fee to effectively provide a thorough job.